Abdulaziz Haqqani: Life

 Abdulaziz Haqqani was born in Afghanistan between the years 1987 and 1989 to Jalaluddin Haqqani and his first wife.
 He is referred to by the Taliban with the honorific 'Hafiz', indicating that he has completely memorized the Qur'an.

 After the deterioration of Jalaluddin Haqqani's health, his son Sirajuddin Haqqani took over operations as the overall leader of the Haqqani network.
 Another son of Jalaluddin, Badruddin Haqqani, took up a high-level role in the organization as an operational commander, before being killed in an American drone strike in 2012.
-Following his brother Badruddin's killing, Abdulaziz Haqqani assumed responsibility for all major Haqqani Network attacks, heavily engaging in military decision-making and logistical processes.
+Following his brother Badruddin Haqqani's killing, Abdulaziz Haqqani assumed responsibility for all major Haqqani Network attacks, heavily engaging in military decision-making and logistical processes.
+According to FDD's Long War Journal, as head of Haqqani network operations, Abdulaziz Haqqani maintains strong ties to al-Qaeda, Lashkar-e-Jhangvi, Jaish-e-Muhammad, Lashkar-e-Tayyiba, and Tehrik-e-Taliban Pakistan.

 Subsequent to the 2021 Taliban Offensive and restoration of the Islamic emirate of Afghanistan's rule over the country, he was officially appointed to the position of deputy to Sirajuddin Haqqani.
-According to FDD's Long War Journal, as head of Haqqani network operations, Abdulaziz Haqqani maintains strong ties to al-Qaeda, Lashkar-e-Tayyiba, and Tehrik-e-Taliban Pakistan.

 Sanctions

 Although the Haqqani network has been sanctioned by the United States as a Foreign Terrorist Organization since September 2012, Abdulaziz Haqqani has only been sanctioned as a Specially Designated Global Terrorist since 25 August 2015, with a reward of up to $5 million USD for information leading to his location.
-This move was decried by the Taliban, who described Abdulaziz Haqqani as simply a “low-ranking Mujahid of Islamic Emirate" whilst stating that the sanctions would be ineffective.
+This move was decried by the Taliban, who described Abdulaziz Haqqani as simply a "low-ranking Mujahid of Islamic Emirate," whilst stating that the sanctions would be ineffective.

+In March 2025, the Afghan interior ministry announced the lifting of bounties placed by the United States on Haqqani and his relatives Sirajuddin Haqqani and Yahya Haqqani.